 Step 2: Obtain an I-20 Form from Your School

-Once you have determined that you are eligible for an F-1 visa, you must obtain an I-20 form from your school.
+Once you have determined your eligibility for an F-1 visa, you must obtain an I-20 form from your school.
 The I-20 form is a certificate of eligibility for nonimmigrant student status and is required for the F-1 visa application process.
-To obtain the I-20 form, you will need to provide the school with evidence of your financial resources, such as bank statements or a letter from a sponsor.
+To obtain the I-20 form, you must provide the school with evidence of your financial resources, such as bank statements or a letter from a sponsor.

 Step 3: Submit the F-1 Visa Application